thaynecurrie/phys7903_fall2024/_problemsets/week8/week8.md

 ### 5. Goodness-of-Fit, $\chi_{\nu}^{2}$

 See the attached figure panel comparing the spectrum of a brown dwarf to a library of other substellar objects.
-Assume that each model fit loses one degree of freedom.
+Assume that each model fit loses one degree of freedom (so $\nu$ = 1).

 - Compute the $\chi^{2}$ values for the three model fits.
 - Compute the $p$ values for the three model fits.